 The expansive potential of a given soil profile may be characterized using the Potential Vertical Rise (PVR) methodology as described in the Texas Department of Transportation (TxDOT) Method TEX-124-E. This methodology is used to estimate how much a given point located on the ground surface may move due to volumetric changes in the soil resulting from fluctuations in soil moisture content.
-Based on our laboratory test results, the estimated PVR of this site ranges from about four (4) inches to about five (5) inches in its present condition.
+Based on our laboratory test results, the estimated PVR of this site can range up to approximately 31⁄2 inches in its present condition.
 These estimated PVR values indicate the soils at this site are highly expansive.